philip-lackmann/gencg_h2501/readme.md

 Although a very objective take, the solar system also visualizes the insignificance of a human's life, or even humanity's existence, which is a blip in time relative to the beginning of our universe.
 Just imagine you were living on neptune.
 One year would take around two human lives, or 164.8 years.

+# Day 04
+## Drawing Machines
+### Bubble Machine
+I started drawing circles at the mouse and came up with the following rule:
+The velocity of the mouse determines the radius of the circle.
+As I was drawing with this machine it reminded me of air bubbles in water.
+Inspired by this I animated the bubbles surfacing to the top of the screen.
+Just like a bubble popping, they play a sound when reaching the top - the pitch depending on the radius of the bubble.
+By quantizing the pitch of the sound to a pentatonic scale no "wrong" (or dissonant) notes can be played.
+I chose the sound of a kalimba for this, because - naturally - many kalimbas are tuned to a pentatonic scale.
+Finally, by pressing the mouse button, drawing circles can be interrupted to have some more control over rhythm.